Women Are Marching Across The US: Donald Trump Better Listen

 The resistance has begun!

-HollywoodLifers, take a look at our exclusive photos from the NYC, DC and LA marches and view our interview below.
+HollywoodLifers, take a look at our exclusive photos and video from the NYC, DC and LA marches and view our interview below.
 Were you at a protest march today?
 Let me know.

 — Bonnie Fuller